Wave-particle duality and entanglement in neutrino oscillation: Triality in Neutrino Oscillations

 \section{Triality in Neutrino Oscillations}

+Building on the discussion above, where reduced flavor states naturally acquire mixedness due to entanglement with the detector mode, we now introduce the framework of complementary relations, which provides a unified way to quantify the interplay between flavor information and flavor correlations in neutrino oscillations.
+Complementarity, originally formulated in the context of wave--particle duality, asserts that specific properties of a quantum system---though equally real---cannot be simultaneously accessed with arbitrary precision.

+In the exemplary two-slit experiment, this duality is characterized by two quantities---the predictability $(\mathcal{P})$, which encodes the knowledge of path information of the particle, and the visibility $(\mathcal{V})$, which measures the sharpness of the interference pattern.
+These quantities satisfy the standard bound

+with equality holding only for a pure single-partite state.
+However, as established in the previous section, the flavor evolution of a neutrino, once a specific detector flavor is identified, effectively becomes a bipartite scenario.
+The global propagation state remains pure, but the reduced state associated with the detector flavor becomes mixed due to entanglement with the remaining flavor modes.
+In such cases, the usual wave-particle duality is incomplete as it omits the contribution of the entanglement effect introduced by tracing out the detector state.

+To obtain a complete description of the system, the standard wave–particle duality relation must be extended by introducing a third quantity, $\mathcal{E}^2$, which quantifies the quantum entanglement between the chosen detector flavor and the remaining flavor modes.
+This entanglement also carries intrinsically wave-like information associated with the neutrino system.
+The inclusion of $\mathcal{E}^2$ naturally leads to the triality relation

+Thus, beyond the conventional visibility $\mathcal{V}^2$, the wave nature of neutrinos is additionally encoded in the entanglement measure $\mathcal{E}^2$.
+Here, $\mathcal{P}^2$ and $\mathcal{V}^2$ represent complementary local aspects of the detected flavor mode, while $\mathcal{E}^2$ quantifies the information shared with the detector and an individual propagation mode.
+Such correlations naturally arise in neutrino oscillations, where the propagation dynamics continuously redistribute quantum correlations among the flavor modes.

-In this section, we will demonstrate analytically how neutrino oscillations satisfy an exact quantum triality relation linking visibility, predictability, and entanglement or mixedness. \begin{itemize} \item \pmb{Predictability ($\mathcal{P}$)} measures the flavor imbalance, or the extent to which one outcome dominates.
-It is defined in terms of diagonal elements of the density matrix $\rho$ as
+In the remainder of this section, we show explicitly how the three-flavor neutrino system satisfies this quantum triality relation when $\nu_\mu$ is chosen as the detector state, thereby establishing a direct correspondence between oscillation probabilities, wave--particle duality, and flavor-mode entanglement. \begin{itemize} \item \pmb{Predictability ($\mathcal{P}^2$) :} Predictability, $\mathcal{P}^2$, quantifies how strongly a particular flavor outcome dominates over the others.
+In other words, it measures the degree of flavor imbalance, with larger values indicating a stronger preference for one flavor over the other.
+For an $n$-level system, predictability is defined in terms of the diagonal elements of the density matrix $\rho$ as \cite{PhysRevA.70.062107, PhysRevA.64.042113, Bittencourt:2023asd}